gurish165/UChicago-Trading-Competition/readme.md

 ## Fintech / Trading Industry Takeaways
 - Many trading firms have added crypto trading desks within the past year
     - ctc mentioned trading with offshore accounts (as in the US it is not legal yet)
+- Getting a quant/SWE interview is just a matter of networking, having a strong resume (job, experince, projects, competitions etc)